GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 - spreadsheet data like an excel sheet, reformat as a `.csv` file
 - file formats including `.xml`, `JSON`, `html`, import and convert using Microsoft Excel into `.csv` or `.txt` dlimited text file, in which a `tab` separates each field of text.

-### Audio data
+## Video and Audio data

+The preparation of video and audio data is hugely important if you are interviewing people, recording the views of focus groups or note taking from video observations.

 How you prepare this depends on what you are analysing for, if you are preparing interviews, you will need to transcribe the audio to text.
-However, if you are analysing the sounds, such as accents or pronounciations of words, you will need to make sure the sound file is clear and unblemished.
+If you are analysing the sounds, such as accents or pronounciations of words, you will need to make sure the sound file is clear and unblemished and have a clear set of annotations to describe each sound.
 - youtube - use the transcription tools to generate text transcriptions
 - [Alveo](https://www.alveo.edu.au/) - tool to assist with transcription of interviews.
+- [Elan](https://archive.mpi.nl/tla/elan) - an annotation tool for audio and video recordings.

 ------